 - Provides and receives feedback constructively

-- Available and willing to work non-traditional hours, including evenings and weekends
+- Available and willing to work non-traditional hours, including evenings and weekends when necessary

 subscribe to our newsletter